 Although it has a high annual fee of $450, you’ll end up with a $300 travel credit, a 50K point bonus after spending $4,000 in the first three months, and Priority Pass airport lounge access.
 Plus, the card earns you 3X points on both travel (hotels, car rental, tolls, flights and more) and dining.

-If you just can’t manage the $450 fee (we get it, weddings are expensive enough), than the Chase Sapphire Preferred card is a more feasible second choice, with a $95 annual fee that’s waived the first year.
-You’ll still get 50K bonus points after spending $4,000 in the first three months but you’ll only earn 2X points per dollar spent on both travel and dining purchases — instead of 3X.
+If you just can’t manage the $450 fee (we understand, weddings are expensive enough), then the Chase Sapphire Preferred card is a more feasible second choice, with a $95 annual fee that’s waived the first year.
+You’ll get 60K bonus points after spending $4,000 in the first three months but you’ll only earn 2X points per dollar spent on both travel and dining purchases — instead of 3X.

 Both Chase cards allow you to earn flexible points that can be used in several different ways to redeem for travel, like booking on Chase’s travel portal or transferring points to various airline/hotel partners.
 With no foreign transaction fees, trip-protection insurance and car-rental insurance, these cards are ideal to use for traveling, especially on important trips where you don’t generally get a second chance to do it right.

 Remember that you’re not alone in the credit card game.
 Newlyweds can each get their own version of the same card to double the points earning potential.
 If the minimum spend seems too daunting to tackle twice, you can stick with one card and add your partner as an authorized user so they can get some of the perks too.
 Another way to go is for each spouse to get a different card, perhaps with low or no spend requirements, thus opening up a larger variety of benefits to apply during the honeymoon.
 If you don’t have a spreadsheet to keep track of all your credit cards, you will soon!

 Biggest Mistakes You Can Make

 - Don’t pay for your trip using a debit card.
 You won’t earn points, miles or get any perks.